-The project involves a series of composition workshops for primary and/or secondary schools, suitable for school choirs, music ensembles and class groups, enabling the children to compose whole sections of the work.
-The resultant compositions are interspersed throughout the orchestral score, which also features tutti choral sections for the children to sing, short orchestral-only pieces, and recitations of poetry over the music.
-The workshops allow for the children to learn about music composition as well as the extramusical themes found in both the poetry and the music, and how to convey the themes and emotions of the words through music.
+The project comprises a series of composition workshops for primary and/or secondary schools, suitable for school choirs, music ensembles and class groups, enabling the children to compose whole sections of the work.
+The resultant compositions are interspersed throughout an orchestral score which also features tutti choral sections for the children to sing, short orchestral-only pieces, and poetry recitation over the music.
+The workshops allow for the children to learn about music composition as well as explore extramusical themes in both the poetry and the music, so that they can develop their own creative response by conveying their own themes and emotions through music.

 Split into two parts, ‘Innocence’ and ‘Experience’, the work follows characters taken directly from the poetry, Lyca, the Little Boy Lost and the Ancient Bard, on a journey into the imagination of a growing child: fragmented thoughts discovering the values of friendship and guardianship, coping with change in a sometimes dark world.
 The poetry of William Blake (1757 – 1827) is full of dichotomies, oppositions and collisions: on one level, we have day and night, the Lion and the Lamb, the young and the old; on another, the knowledgeable and the unaware, the free and the cloistered, the seen and the hidden.
 This quasi-narrative, constructed from the weaving together of whole and parts of poems, moves towards the optimsistic concept at the work’s heart: the enriching of life and the wisdom gained through togetherness.